 Every Calgary home is built with a hot water tank.
 Your hot water tank is filled with water, which is heated with natural gas.
 Every time you turn on the hot water tap in a sink or shower, heated water makes its way through the pipes and out the faucet.
 Your dishwasher and washing machine also use hot water.
 The hot water tank continually refills itself and reheats the water to ensure a steady supply.

-It’s a major expense to get a new hot water tank will cost you at least $1,500 (installed).
+It’s a major expense to get a new hot water tank installed.
 Fortunately, a small amount of simple preventative maintenance can keep your hot water tank running for years to come.

 Here are five simple maintenance items that you can perform yourself, without a lot of skill or expertise required.

 Near the base of most hot water tanks, you will find a temperature dial.
 By adjusting the dial, you can set the water coming out of your taps to be hotter or colder.
 Health Canada recommends you set your hot water tank temperature to 49°C (120°F).

 If the hot water coming from your taps is cooler than normal, the first thing you can try is to increase the temperature on the hot water tank.
 Be careful!
 If you set the dial too high, the water can get scalding hot.
 It’s always a good idea to test it after adjusting.
 This can be done by leaving the sink tap running for a minute and holding your hand underneath.
 If you see steam, be cautious – as it may be too hot.